Petition for Probate

-The probate proceeding is initiated by the administrator of the estate filing the original Will and a petition for probate and for letters testamentary with the Superior Court.
-If the decedent died without a Will, a petition is filed to appoint a personal representative (PR) to administer the estate and the assets of the decedent pass by way of the intestate succession laws of the State of Washington.
+The probate proceeding is initiated by filing with the Superior Court the original Will and a petition for probate and for letters testamentary by the administrator of the estate.
+If the decedent died without a Will, a petition is filed to appoint a personal representative to administer the estate and the assets of the decedent pass by way of the intestate succession laws of the State of Washington.
 The court issues letters of administration in the case of a probate without a Will.

-At the probate hearing, the Judge or Court Commissioner will examine the petition.
-If everything is in order, the letters testamentary or letters of administration will be issued to the PR who will then be in a position to act on behalf of the estate.
+At the hearing, the judge will examine the petition.
+If everything is in order, the letters testamentary or letters of administration will be issued to the personal representative (PR) who will then be in a position to act on behalf of the estate.

-The petition for letters testamentary or letters of administration will request that the court authorize the PR to administer the estate under Title 11 of the Revised Code of Washington (“RCW”).
-The Court may grant nonintervention powers to the PR (nonintervention powers allow the PR to administer and close the estate without further interaction with or supervision by the Court).
+The petition for letters testamentary or letters of administration will request that the court authorize the personal representative to administer the estate under Title 11 of the Revised Code of Washington (“RCW”).
+Title 11 allows the PR to do a number of things on behalf of the estate without the necessity of court authorization or approval.
 For instance, the PR can, unless restricted by the Will, do the following:

 Since this discussion covers only a few types of actions which might involve the estate, always consult with your attorney prior to taking any action on behalf of the estate.